 Hailey Bieber Gets New Ring Finger Tattoo in Honor of Husband Justin

-Hailey Bieber Gets New Ring Finger Tattoo in Honor of Husband Justin: Pic

 Mrs. Bieber!
 Hailey Bieber decided to get a permanent tribute to her husband, Justin Bieber, over the weekend.
 The 23-year-old model visited celebrity tattoo artist Mr. K for two pieces of delicate ink.